hinto-janai/monero-bash/docs/guide.md

 DATA_PATH=""                     path of .bitmonero

 # p2pool
-DAEMON_IP="127.0.0.1"            IP used if P2Pool is invoked directly WALLET=""                        wallet used if P2Pool is invoked directly
+DAEMON_IP="127.0.0.1"            IP used if P2Pool is invoked directly/config is not setup WALLET=""                        wallet used if P2Pool is invoked directly/config is not setup

 # monero-wallet-cli
 AUTO_START_DAEMON="true"         auto-start daemon on wallet open